We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • Autumn is real.

-The teacher tells the guys that today they will turn into landscape painters and depict autumn in all its beauty, and then they will arrange an exhibition of their paintings.
-Children are invited to draw a landscape with the help of their palms.
+The teacher informs the children that today they will turn into landscape artists and depict autumn in all its beauty, and then organize an exhibition of their paintings.
+Children are invited to draw a landscape using their palms.

-The teacher shows the sequence of work: palms should be smeared with red, yellow and orange paint and imprinted with a tree crown at the top of a vertically arranged sheet of paper.
-The rest of the work is done with a brush - a brown trunk, multi-colored leaves are being drawn.
+The teacher shows the sequence of doing the work: you need to smear your palms with red, yellow and orange paint and use a print to depict the crown of a tree at the top of a vertical sheet of paper.
+The rest of the work is done with a brush - the brown trunk and multi-colored leaves are painted on.
 The image of a tree is complemented by grass, flowers, sun, clouds.

 • We walked in the autumn forest all day